rsx-utoronto/rover/README.md

 2) Run each nodes by typing in this command: rosrun rover "name of the node"

----To start SSH into the Nvidia Jetson---
+---To SSH into the Nvidia Jetson---
+1. Connect to the router wi-fi: (possibly rsx_rover_router, password: rsx123rsx123)
+2. Use the following command:
-command: ssh nvidia@192.168.0.100 (Jetson ip address)
+   command: ssh nvidia@192.168.1.150 (Jetson ip address)
-password: nvidia
+   password: rsx123

 ---
 ---IP Settings to look into if there is a comm issue---